ca-carr/smart_contracts/2025/Seminar-3.0.md

 ```

 ## Step 2
-We are now going to deply the contract on the Polygon testnet network.
+We are now going to deply the contract on our chosen testnet network.
-First we are importning the code, then we are going to Compile and run the script as before.
+First we are importning the code, then we are going to compile and run the script as before.

 To do this, we go to the deployment section
 <ol>
     <li> Select Deploy   </li>
     <li> Select Injected Provider - MetaMask (you may have to authorise MetaMask) </li>
     <li> Select the one account that you should have </li>
-    <li> Make sure that the account you have is in the deploy section, and hit deploy (again you may have to authorise MetaMask) </li>
+    <li> Make sure that the account you have is in the deploy section, and hit deploy (again you may have to authorise MetaMask to continue) </li>
 </ol>
 The steps correspond to the image
 <img width="800" alt="Screenshot 2024-02-16 160643" src="https://github.com/ca-carr/smart_contracts/assets/5767854/935f59ce-89a5-4cbe-bc72-4747747af803">

 In a few seconds you should get a confirmation that your smart contract has been deployed on the network, huzzah!

 Now before we stop here, it is important that we note down a couple of things that we will need for the next step.
 The first is the contract address.
 In the example here it is $0x28520f1196b15bbc66278c0c2ec5c2dc99da2975$, and we will need the contract ABI, which is very long, but starts like: